 - High resistance surface layers, such as crushed rock, stone, rubber, tarmac, etc.*

-* For most cases, the top resistivity surface layers should be considered more as a secondary mitigation method, e.g. the earthing strategy should be to achieve a safe base design (where practicable) without surface layer mitigation or soil conditioning agents.
+* For most cases, the top resistivity surface layers should be considered more as a secondary mitigation method.
+E.g. the earthing strategy should be to achieve a safe base design.
+Where practicable.
+Also, without surface layer mitigation or soil conditioning agents.

-Other non-hardware related mitigation may include a Risk Management Approach where the risks are ‘managed’ through the application of processes and or procedures to avoid injury.
+As a result, other non-hardware related mitigation may include a Risk Management Approach.
+Where the risks are ‘managed’ through the application of processes and or procedures to avoid injury.